bytecodealliance/bytecodealliance.org/_posts/2022-09-20-wasmtime-1-0-fast-safe-and-production-ready.md

   <li>
     <b>DFINITY — 16 months in production</b>
     <p>
-      DFINITY launched its blockchain using Wasmtime in May 2021.
-Since then, DFINITY has executed over <b>1 quintillion (10^18) instructions for over 150,000 smart contracts</b> without any production issues.
+      DFINITY launched the Internet Computer blockchain using Wasmtime in May 2021.
+Since then, the Internet Computer has executed <b>1 quintillion (10^18) instructions for over 150,000 smart contracts</b> without any production issues.
     </p>
   </li>